TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### Query Stage Deployment History
-- Query the history of stage deployment in deployment success status.
+- Retrieves the history of stage deployment in deployment success status.

 #### Request